Skip to content

 CI compatibilityWorks on macOS runnersRequires connected device

-SetupNo additional setupDeveloper Mode required
+SetupNo additional setupDeveloper Mode + Xcode 15+ required

 For accurate performance measurements, always validate on physical devices.
 The simulator runs on desktop-class hardware and does not reflect real-world mobile performance.